 The FinOps Framework provides the operating model for how to establish and excel in the practice of FinOps.

-FinOps tool feature alignment is evaluated and counted as a single-point-value based on (i) publicly referenceable evidence, along with (ii) a single video recording of your product, demonstrating alignment with the corresponding FinOps Framework Capability.
+FinOps tool features are evaluated and counted as a point-value based on (i) publicly referenceable evidence, along with (ii) a video recording of your product, demonstrating alignment with the corresponding FinOps Framework Capability.
 This means the FinOps tool feature/functionality is assessed as either meeting the Framework Capability criterion (full point-value) or not meeting it (zero point-value), with no intermediate point-value level.

-The FinOps Certified Platform certification requires a FinOps tool to reach a threshold of [75%] of the total possible criteria points from combining the (i) Capability Alignment Criteria and the (ii) Supplemental Criteria.
+The FinOps Certified Platform certification requires a FinOps tool to reach a threshold of [ 90% ] of the total possible required criteria points from combining the points achieved in the (i) Required Criteria for Certification section with the points achieved in the (ii) Supplemental Criteria section.

-How does your software enable the following FinOps Capabilities for FinOps Core Personas?
+How does your software enable the following FinOps Capabilities for FinOps Personas?

 Data Ingestion [tool criteria points: 5]

-Capability to enable collection, transfer, store, and normalization of data from various sources, with a goal of creating a complete, contextual dataset of cloud usage and cost data available for analysis.
+Capability to enable collection, transfer, store, and normalization of data from various sources, with a goal of creating a complete, contextual dataset of technology usage and cost data available for analysis.

 Allocation [tool criteria points: 5]

-Capability to assign and share cloud costs using accounts, tags, labels, and other metadata, creating accountability among teams and projects within an organization.
+Capability to assign and share technology costs using accounts, tags, labels, and other metadata, creating accountability among teams and projects within an organization.

 Reporting & Analytics [tool criteria points: 5]

-Capability to enable analysis of cloud data for creating reports to gain insights into usage and spend patterns, identify opportunities for improvement, and support informed decision-making about cloud resources.
+Capability to enable analysis of technology related data for creating reports to gain insights into usage and spend patterns, identify opportunities for improvement, and support informed decision-making about technology resources.

 Anomaly Management [tool criteria points: 5]

-Capability to detect, identify, alert and manage unexpected or unforecasted cloud cost and usage irregularities in a timely manner to lower risk in cost-effective cloud operations.
+Capability to detect, identify, alert and manage unexpected or unforecasted technology costs and usage irregularities in a timely manner to lower risk in cost-effective operations.

-How does your software enable the following FinOps Capabilities for FinOps Core Personas?
+How does your software enable the following FinOps Capabilities for FinOps Personas?

 Planning & Estimating [tool criteria points: 3]

-Capability to estimate and explore potential cost and value of workloads in an organization’s cloud environment for particular scenarios and models.
+Capability to estimate and explore potential cost and value of workloads in an organization’s technology environments for particular scenarios and models.

 Forecasting [tool criteria points: 5]

-Capability to provide or create a model of the anticipated future cost and value of cloud systems leveraging statistical methods, historical spend patterns, planned changes, and related metrics.
+Capability to provide or create a model of the anticipated future cost and value of systems and services leveraging statistical methods, historical spend patterns, planned changes, and related metrics.

 Budgeting [tool criteria points: 5]

-Capability for setting limits, monitoring, and managing cloud spending, aligned with business objectives, to ensure accountability and predictable financial outcomes for cloud-based systems.
+Capability for setting limits, monitoring, and managing technology spending, aligned with business objectives, to ensure accountability and predictable financial outcomes for systems and services.

-Capability to evaluate cloud optimization and value between parts of the organization or against industry peers to inform decision-making and align FinOps with business objectives.
+Capability to evaluate resource optimization and value between parts of the organization or against industry peers to inform decision-making and align FinOps with business objectives.

 Unit Economics [tool criteria points: 5]

-Capability to develop and track metrics that provide an understanding of how an organization’s cloud use and cloud management practices impact the value of the organization’s products, services, or activities.
+Capability to develop and track metrics that provide an understanding of how an organization’s technology use and management practices impact the value of the organization’s products, services, or activities.

-How does your software enable the following FinOps Capabilities for FinOps Core Personas?
+How does your software enable the following FinOps Capabilities for FinOps Personas?

 Capability to enable design and modernization of solutions with cost-awareness and efficiency to maximize business value while achieving performance, scalability, and operational objectives.